websnack-dk/magento/README.md

-# Setup Magento2 project with DDEV & Mutagen
+# Single Curl-Command to setup Magento2, Elasticsearch, DDEV & Mutagen.

 Bash script only works on existing Magento2 projects.
 Requiments below will automatic be installed.
 Except Docker Desktop.